What’s Happening with Georgia Medicaid and EVV

 See more info here.
 “Good Faith Effort Exemption (GFE) Request – The Cures Act includes a provision that allows states to delay implementation of EVV for up to one year if they can demonstrate they have made a good faith effort to comply with EVV requirements and have encountered unavoidable delays.
 DCH submitted a GFE Request Form on behalf of the State of Georgia and CMS has granted approval!
 The GFE approval extends the final deadline for implementing EVV for Personal Care Services to January 1, 2021, and Home Health Services by January 1, 2023.”

-Georgia plans to choose a state-sponsored vendor but a has not yet been named.
-Providers can continue using third-party vendors as long as they integrate with the state system in some way.
+Georgia plans to choose a state-sponsored vendor but has not yet been named.
+Providers can continue using third-party vendors such as Rosemark as long as they integrate with the state system in some way.
 Georgia Medicaid has provided an EVV overview.

 Georgia Medicaid, 837p and Rosemark’s EVV System